martinberlin/udpx/README.md

 **udpx is a compression technology to transport data.**

-This technology will be used in a future project in partnership with Hendrik Putzek but can be individually tested as mean to transport compressed data between devices.

 This repository represents the Firmware part and it should be compiled using Platformio in a ESP32 board.
-[Pixelpusher API](https://github.com/IoTPanic/pixelpusher) is a work in progress by IoTPanic that will be a DMX like architecture to control LEDS
+[Pixelpusher API](https://github.com/IoTPanic/pixelpusher) is a work in progress by IoTPanic that will use a DMX like architecture to control LEDS

+TEAM
+Hendrik Putzek   - Front end / Nodejs, VUE
+Samuel Archibald - C++ / GO Api backend
+Martin Fasani    - Firmware and testing

 ### License